sb2nov/mac-setup/Ruby/RubyGems.md

     $ gem outdated

+## Update installed gems
 To update all gems or a particular gem:

     $ gem update [<gemname>]

+## Remove old gem versions
-RubyGems keeps old versions of gems, so feel free to do come cleaning after updating:
+RubyGems keeps old versions of gems, so feel free to do some cleaning after updating:

     $ gem cleanup

-We mainly use Ruby for the CSS pre-processor [Compass](http://compass-style.org/), which is built on top of [Sass](http://sass-lang.com/):

-    $ gem install compass --no-document